Have an idea what they want to do? Now disrupt them. Look at your competitors’ leadership team. Good ideas and what makes them tick?

 Going darker, now you have an idea what they want to do, can you disrupt their efforts?
-If you can’t find some big ideas or isolated too many of them does this also tell you a story too?
+If you can’t find some big ideas or isolate too many of them does this also tell you a story too?
 Hopefully, you see Competitive Intelligence is not analytics; it’s not research, its so much more than that.

 Inspired by an article by General David Petraeus.